irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 # Spanish Dialect Bias in Youtube's Captioning system
 This repository contain my final project for the Advanced Method in Social Science class at the Univerisity of Munich.

+Recap so far:
+- [ ] I tried to upload them separely but I did exceed the daily Youtube's API quotas of videos that I can upload in a day, so I have created a one big .wav file with all the audios divided per gender together.
+- [ ] Also changing in the internal structure to make worj easier(female and male rename for LATAM and female and male folder creation for spain).
+- [ ] Concatenate and create the mapping.json file, all files will be saved in the data/interim folder
+- [ ] now we need to convert the .wav into vidoes because yt only accept videos, to do so we will use a simple black image and convert from .wab to .mp4

 TODO:
-- [ ] I tried to upload them separely but I did exceed the daily Youtube's API quotas of videos that I can upload in a day, so I have created a one big .wav file with all the audios divided per gender together.
-- [ ] Also changing in the internal structure to make worj easier(female and male rename for LATAM and female and male folder creation for spain)
-- [ ] does the rename_and_move.py scripts really work????
-- [ ] adjust mapping function and run new script
-- [ ] the videos should be save in the processed folder
-- [ ] and move the concatenated audio to the interim folder
-- [ ] I have the audios so far, I need to convert them to videos.
 - [ ] Upload them
 - [ ] do i need to clean the data?
 - [ ] Upload stuff to youtube and get the captions